Hong Kong police stage show of force on streets, jeered by residents

 Hong Kong is facing its first recession in a decade with the protests damaging tourism and retail sectors.

 Protesters have been using the encrypted Telegram social media messaging system to co-ordinate their actions.
-On Monday, a member of Hong Kong’s Executive Council would not rule of internet restrictions to curb demonstrations.
+On Monday, a member of Hong Kong’s Executive Council declined to rule of internet restrictions to curb demonstrations.

-“At this stage, the government will consider all legal means to stop the riots.
-We would not rule out a ban on the Internet,” Ip Kwok-him, a senior pro-Beijing politician, told Commercial Radio.

-Protesters are demanding an independent inquiry into police action.
-Some protesters said an inquiry, which Patten also called for Lam to allow, was key to ending the protests.

 Additional reporting by Alun John, Simon Gardner, Farah Masters; Writing Michael Perry; Editing by Paul Tait, Gerry Doyle and Alex Richardson